shirsneh/virtual_clothes_try_on_assistant/README.md

-A brief explanation of the code:
+A brief explanation of my code:

 •	*REBNCONV class:* This is a basic building block of the network, consisting of a convolutional layer followed by batch normalization and ReLU activation.